rsyslog/rsyslog/source/compatibility/v6compatibility.rst

 omusrmsg
 --------
 The omusrmsg module is used to send messages to users.
-In legacy-legacy config format (that is the very old sysklogd style), it was suffucient to use just the user name to call this action, like in this example:
+In legacy-legacy config format (that is the very old sysklogd style), it was sufficient to use just the user name to call this action, like in this example:

 ::

   *.* rgerhards

-This format is very ambigious and causes headache (see `blog post on omusrmsg <http://blog.gerhards.net/2011/07/why-omusrmsg-is-evil-and-how-it-is.html>`_ for details).
+This format is very ambiguous and causes headache (see `blog post on omusrmsg <http://blog.gerhards.net/2011/07/why-omusrmsg-is-evil-and-how-it-is.html>`_ for details).
 Thus the format has been superseded by this syntax (which is legacy format ;-)):